New Zealand disasters timeline

 1931 Hawke’s Bay earthquake

 On 3 February New Zealand’s deadliest earthquake, measuring 7.8 on the Richter scale, devastated much of Napier and Hastings.
-The death toll was 256.
+The official death toll was 256, but 258 is likely to be a more accurate figure.
 Find out more on Te Ara.
 See also: images of the Hawke's Bay earthquake

 1938 Kōpuawhara flood